Key Takeaways:

 How Much Potassium is in Avocado?

-With about 250 milligrams of potassium, or 6% DV per 50g serving, avocados can help boost your potassium intake and support your heart health, muscles, and overall wellness.
+With 250 milligrams of potassium, or 6% DV (Daily Value) per 50g serving, avocados can help boost your potassium intake and support your heart health, muscles, and overall wellness.
 Not only that, but each serving of avocados also comes with 3g of fiber, 6g of good fats, nearly 20 essential vitamins and minerals, and is free of cholesterol, sugar and sodium.
 It’s easy to add them to your diet and enjoy their tasty benefits.
-Avocados are a great way to get some of your daily potassium needs, whether you treat yourself to avocado toast at breakfast or a tasty smoothie after lunch.
+Avocados are a great way to get some of your daily potassium needs.
+Whether you treat yourself to avocado toast at breakfast or a tasty smoothie after lunch, plant-based tacos for dinner or a no bake zesty dessert, these recipes all have a good source of potassium (10% DV) or more per serving.

 How Much Potassium is in Avocado vs. Banana